Duxter7/GA-English-Notes/IT English 4 (B1).md

 When I woke this morning my phone was discharged because I hadn't plugged in the charger

-Today I was late had beenn
+Today I was late had been waiting for my taxi to work for a long time

+I was hungry in the morning because I had forgotten to eat at home